QinLab/Bio-Imaging-1/README.md

      2. Run extract_features.py
      3. Run train.py
      4. Run test.py to test on images in dataset/test folder
-     # Known Issues
-        1. Accuracy is currently 100%.
-I am not sure if this is an error due to lack of data.

 ### Dax (googlenet-scratch)
     Inception-V3 using Keras
     Notes: